aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/2-create-dashboard/README.md

 ---
 ### 2.1 Create an Amazon CloudWatch dashboard for your FSx for Lustre file system

-The link below will help launch a CloudFormation stack that will create a CloudWatch dashboard for your FSx for Luster file system.
+The link below will help launch a CloudFormation stack that will create a CloudWatch dashboard for your FSx for Lustre file system.

 #### Parameters